QEDteam/laravel-online-user/README.md

 # Laravel Online User

 Laravel package that is used alongside laravel echo server and redis.
-Trough trait you can always get user online status trough occupied private channel.
+Trough trait you can always get user online status with help of a occupied private channel and laravel echo server api.

 ## Installation